North Korean snacks migt not be famous the world over, but they are interesting and a highlight to any trip here.

 Without question, one of the elements of travel that I love most is sampling the local cuisine of any new country I’m lucky enough to visit.
 From local market street food to traditional foods, experiencing the food of any place can provide a fascinating window into the culture, history and tradition of a people.

-Where to try it: any of our North Korea tours, but definitely as a snack on the train to or from Pyongyang in the charming dining cart.
+Where to try it?
+Any of our North Korea tours, but definitely as a snack on the train to or from Pyongyang in the charming dining cart.

+When it comes to North Korean snacks this one takes some beating.
 No trip to the east coast beachside city of Wonsan is complete without sampling some fresh gongmiri on the local pier.
 A skinny, shiny and silver fish is caught from the pier by the local fishermen and sold at small stalls dotted along the pier.
 This North Korean food is expertly prepared and eaten raw, sashimi-style, with a chili dipping sauce and swig of rice wine to wash it all down.

 Where to try it: on our Liberation Day & Summer tour when you hit Wonsan.